What is meningitis?

 Certain antibiotics such as penicillin, ampicillin, chloramphenicol, and ceftriaxone are very effective in eliminating the germ from the nose and throat and for the treatment of diagnosed cases of disease.
 Corticosteroids are used to reduce brain swelling and inflammation.

-Should people who have been in contact with a diagnosed case of meningococcal disease be treated?
+Should people who have been in contact with a diagnosed case of meningitis be treated?

 People who have been in close contact (household members, intimate contacts, health care personnel performing mouth-to-mouth resuscitation, day care center playmates, selective school contacts, etc.) should be considered for preventive treatment.
 Such people are usually advised to obtain a prescription for an antibiotic (such as ciprio or rifampin) from their health care provider.
 Casual contact as might occur in an office or factory setting is usually not significant enough to cause concern.
 Most school contacts are not at increased risk.